eclipse-sumo/sumo/docs/web/docs/Simulation/Taxi.md

     </vType>
 ```

-- duration for pick-up stop can be configurd with vType/vehicle param "device.taxi.pickupDuration" (default "0")
+- duration for pick-up stop can be configured with vType/vehicle param "device.taxi.pickupDuration" (default "0")
-- duration for drop-off stop can be configurd with vType/vehicle param "device.taxi.dropOffDuration" (default "60")
+- duration for drop-off stop can be configured with vType/vehicle param "device.taxi.dropOffDuration" (default "60")

 By default, vehicle stops will have attribute `parking="true"` which means that the taxi will not block a driving lane.
 This can be changed by setting
 param "device.taxi.parking" to "false".